 Identifying and qualifying patients to participate in any clinical trials of SGT-001 and our other product candidates is critical to our success.
 The timing of any clinical trials depends on our ability to recruit patients to participate as well as complete required follow-up periods.
 If patients are unwilling or unable to participate in our gene therapy clinical trials, including because of negative publicity from adverse events related to our product candidates, other approved gene therapies or the biotechnology or gene therapy fields, or due to competitive clinical trials for similar patient populations, clinical trials in products employing our vector or our platform or for other reasons, the timeline for recruiting patients, conducting clinical trials and obtaining regulatory approval of SGT-001 may be delayed.
-We may also experience delays if patients to be simulatneously randomized, one to receive SGT-001 and one to be placed in the delayed-treatment control group.
+We may also experience delays if patients withdraw from the clinical trial or do not complete the required monitoring period.
 These delays could result in increased costs, delays in advancing SGT-001 or our other product candidates, delays in testing the effectiveness of SGT-001 and our other product candidates or termination of clinical trials altogether.